eastern goldfields pipeline system

 The EGPS is a prescribed 3A pipeline under the West Australia Gas Supply (Gas Quality Specifications) Regulations 2010.
 The reference specifications for the EGPS are set out in clause 3A of Schedule 2 to the Regulations.

 APA will measure and/or monitor gas quality in accordance with relevant obligations under contract.
-Quality obligations are outlined in the SGTA and the 2009 Act and underlying regulations, where applicable.
+Quality obligations are outlined in the SGTA (West) and the 2009 Act and underlying regulations, where applicable.

 APA has minimum credit support requirements that are a pre-condition to gaining access to pipeline services.
 APA’s credit support requirements are set out here.